Charlene Kaye

-Charlene Kaye (born September 12, 1986) is an American singer-songwriter, most widely known for her solo work under the name KAYE and as a former lead vocalist for San Fermin.
+Charlene Kaye (born September 12, 1986) is an American singer-songwriter, comedian and actor, most widely known for her solo work under the name KAYE, for her one-woman comedy show Tiger Daughter: Or, How I Brought My Immigrant Mother Ultimate Shame, and as a former lead vocalist for San Fermin.

 Career

 Early solo career

 In 2011, Kaye released the song "Dress and Tie", a duet with Darren Criss.

 She released her second full-length album Animal Love in 2012.
 It reached #15 on the iTunes pop charts in the week of release and received praise from PopMatters and support from Glamour.
 VH1 called it "at once classic and contemporary, a mix of glam rock and classical music in just the right measures" and The New Yorker described it as "a richly orchestrated pop album".

 In March 2011 and 2013, Kaye played at the SXSW Music Festival in Austin, Texas.

 Miracle Musical: Hawaii: Part II

 Kaye was involved in the Miracle Musical album Hawaii: Part II, the side project of Tally Hall member Joe Hawley, which released on December 12, 2012.

 Kaye wrote and provided vocals for the eighth song in the album Hawaii: Part II.
 Kaye's likeness was also used in the Labyrinth music video released on December 14, 2014.